-They all miss the bull’s eye on low hanging fruit items.
+They all miss the bull’s eye on low-hanging fruit items.

-- Surface phone:
+- Surface Phone:

 - Why can’t I unlock my phone while on a call?
 That is so fundamental to all smartphones.
 WTF!?!?!?!?!?!

 - NO RFID READER?!?!?
 NO NFC?!?!?!
 NO WIRELESS CHARGING ?!?!?
-Adding those would have added one to two milimeters to the thickness of the phone.
+Adding those would have added one to two millimeters to the thickness of the phone.
 I would have rather had those than to do without.

-- XBox Series X and Series S:
+- Xbox Series X and Series S:

 - There is no question that these are more powerful than most desktops.
-Slap a keyboard and mouse on a Series X and you have a serious workstation.
-What is stopping you from dropping this pretense of avoiding desktops and just do it.
+Slap a keyboard and mouse on a Series X, and you have a serious workstation.
+What is stopping you from dropping this pretense of avoiding desktops and just do it?
 Series X Plus Edition, where gaming platform meets desktop needs.
 Now I would have the reason to buy that thing.
 I mean, you already sell overpriced mobile PCs.
 (Ok, sort of overpriced.
-Meaning that I have to spend a lot of time to source all of my own parts, and build a custom that has the same features in a nearly same tight package.)
+Meaning that I have to spend a lot of time to source all of my own parts and build a custom that has the same features in a nearly same tight package.)

 - The gimping of Cortana